How CBDCs Could Transform Digital Payments

 CBDC Full Form and Global Context

-By March 2025, the retail pilot spans 17 banks (e.g., HDFC, ICICI) and over 6 million users, with ₹1,016 crore in circulation, a 334% rise from ₹234 crore in 2024.
-Despite this, usage remains low at 0.006% of banknotes, reflecting RBI’s cautious, “no rush” approach to ensure scalability and trust.
+By March 2025, the retail pilot included 17 banks, over 6 million users, and Rs 1,016 crore in circulation, a huge jump from Rs 234 crore in 2024.
+Despite these numbers, adoption remains modest at just 0.006% of banknotes, reflecting the RBI’s cautious approach to scaling the system safely.

 e-RUPI: Paving the Way